 What is a Micro Finance Institution?

-- tenure of the loan should not to be less than 24 months for loan amount exceeding ?
+- tenure of the loan should not be less than 24 months for loan amounts exceeding?
 15,000 with prepayment without penalty;

 - loan to be extended without any collateral;